The Ballad of Black Tom

-The Ballad of Black Tom is a 2016 fantasy-horror novella by Victor LaValle, revisiting H. P. Lovecraft's story "The Horror at Red Hook" from the viewpoint of a black man.
+The Ballad of Black Tom is a 2016 fantasy-horror novella by Victor LaValle, revisiting H. P. Lovecraft's story "The Horror at Red Hook" from the viewpoint of a Black man.
+The book won the 2016 Shirley Jackson Award for Best Novella and the 2017 British Fantasy Award for Best Novella.

 Plot summary

 Charles Thomas “Tommy” Tester is a hustler.
 He delivers an occult book from his home in Harlem to Ma Att, who lives in Queens.
 Tommy secretly removed the final page prior to delivery, rendering the book harmless.
 An elderly man named Robert Suydam sees Tommy busking.
 Suydam hires Tommy to perform at a party at his home in Flatbush.
 Tommy is accosted by a police officer, Inspector Malone, and a private detective, Mr. Howard; they claim that Suydam is under investigation.

 Later, Tommy visits Suydam’s mansion.
 Suydam tells Tommy about the Sleeping King and the Great Old Ones.
 Suydam transports his home Outside of reality.
 Tommy sees a terrifying vision of unknown cosmic forces, as well as a vision of Detective Malone, before the house returns to its proper place in spacetime.
 Tommy returns home to find Malone and Howard at his apartment building; they had been hired to retrieve the missing page from Ma Att’s book.
 Howard has shot Tommy’s father in “self defense,” claiming that he was brandishing a weapon that was in fact only a guitar.

 Tommy returns to Suydam’s house and plays guitar at the party.
 Suydam transports his home Outside and asks his guests to awaken the Sleeping King, which will grant them untold power.
 An emotionally exhausted Tommy opens the doors of the house, steps Outside, and closes the door behind him.